Skip to main content Skip to footer

 Angular

-I assume that you're familiar with Angular if you're reading this blog.
-If you aren't, Angular is a TypeScript framework developed by Google, allowing developers to easily construct web applications that are easy to build and deploy.
+If you're reading this blog, you're probably familiar with the Angular framework.
+If you aren't, Angular is a TypeScript framework developed by Google that allows developers to easily build and deploy web applications.

-If you're new to Angular, or it's been a while since you've used it, I recommend looking at Angular's documentation before continuing.
-We won't be going over the basics of Angular; instead, we're going to be focusing on building our dashboard, so there may be concepts that, if you're new, you won't be familiar with.
+If you're new to Angular or it's been a while since you've used it, we recommend reviewing Angular's documentation before continuing.
+Instead of reviewing the basics of Angular, we'll focus on building our dashboard, so there may be concepts that, if you're new, you won't be familiar with.

 Wijmo

-Developed by GrapeCity, Wijmo is a fantastic set of enterprise-ready JavaScript/TypeScript UI controls, available in JavaScript, Angular, React, Vue, and Web Components.
+Developed by MESCIUSWijmo is a feature-rich set of enterprise-ready JavaScript/TypeScript UI controls, available in JavaScript, Angular, React, Vue, and Web Components.

 Wijmo is an all-in-one UX/UI library that is easy to incorporate into your web applications, allowing you to create excellent dashboards and reporting tools quickly.
 All of the tools that we'll be incorporating into our dashboard are available out of the box with Wijmo; they require no third-party libraries and are simple to implement, only requiring us to define the features of each control we'll be using, as well as supplying them with our data source.

-Many other libraries require us to use DOM refs and fine-tune them to work correctly, but with Wijmo, once we've imported the components that we want to take advantage of, we can begin using them immediately.
-Below, you can see what Wijmo components we'll be taking advantage of when putting together our dashboard.
+Many other libraries require us to use fine-tuned DOM refs to work correctly, but with Wijmo, once we've imported our desired components, we can begin using them immediately.
+Below, you can see which Wijmo components we'll leverage when building our dashboard.

 FlexGrid

 Wijmo's Angular DataGrid, FlexGrid, is the answer to your boring HTML tables.
-It's a highly customizable grid, allowing users to implement features such as custom cells, aggregates, virtualization, paging, and more!
+It's a highly customizable grid that allows users to implement features such as custom cells, aggregates, virtualization, paging, and more!
 The best part is that incorporating many of these features is as simple as setting a property on the grid, allowing developers to implement highly complex datagrids quickly and easily.

 FlexChart

-Wijmo's Angular Chart, FlexChart, offers developers over 80 different chart types to choose from, meaning that you'll have a chart for whatever your needs are.
+Wijmo's Angular chart component, FlexChart, offers developers over 80 different chart types, meaning there are charts to fit all of your needs.
 These include charts such as column, bar, scatter, line, area, and spline.
-It also allows you to combine several of these chart types at once!
+FlexChart also allows you to combine several of these chart types!

-We'll be using FlexChart to implement great-looking pie and bar charts to display our data for our dashboard.
+We'll be using FlexChart to implement attractive pie and bar charts to display our data in the dashboard.

 FlexMap

-A newcomer to the Wijmo component library, FlexMap is built on top of our FlexChart controls, allowing us to incorporate many of the same features of FlexChart while allowing us to use GeoJSON to build out an interactable choropleth map control.
-We can assign data to different regions of the map, set a palette scheme to color the regions based on the region's data and assign tooltips to each region to allow users to view data related to the region.
+Wijmo's FlexMap is built on top of our FlexChart controls, allowing us to incorporate many of the same features of FlexChart while using GeoJSON to build out an interactable choropleth map control.
+We can assign data to different regions of the map, set a palette scheme to color the regions based on the region's data, and assign tooltips to each region, allowing users to view data related to the region.

-For our dashboard, we're going to be using FlexMap to allow users to display data by region at the click of a button.
+For this dashboard, we will use FlexMap to allow users to display data by region at the click of a button.

 Linear Gauge

-Wijmo's Linear Gauge will enable users to assess the data being displayed at a glance quickly.
-In our dashboard, the linear gauge will show the percentage of users that visit the site for each country in relation to all of the other countries where the site is available.
+Wijmo's Linear Gauge will enable users to assess the data being displayed at a glance.
+In our dashboard, the linear gauge will show the percentage of users who visit the site for each country in relation to all the other countries where the site is available.

 Setting Up the Project

 Now that we've outlined the Wijmo components that we'll be using to build our dashboard, it's time to set up the project.
-For this, we'll be using the Angular CLI and running the following commands:
+For this, we'll use the Angular CLI and run the following commands:

 cd wijmo-dashboard

 After the project has been set up and you've navigated into the folder, we'll need to install Wijmo itself.
-We'll also be installing Bootstrap Icons for a little bit of styling.
+We'll also install Bootstrap Icons for some styling.
 To install these packages, run the following commands:

 npm i bootstrap-icons